jakmaz/sketchybar-editor/README.md

 ## Acknowledgments

-This project is built for use with [Sketchybar](https://github.com/FelixKratz/SketchyBar), a customizable status bar for macOS.
+Built for use with [SketchyBar](https://github.com/FelixKratz/SketchyBar), a powerful and customizable status bar for macOS.